-In order to answer the new needs and opportunities described above, a new FLUXNET organization is necessary, that should start from the experience and development achieved and take into consideration the complexity of the system and peculiarities of all the participants.
-The solution should involve all the regional networks participating in order to increase the robustness

-130 and sustainability and, at the same time, keep their autonomy and internal flexibility needed to answer additional specific research questions, respect the organizational and political structures governing them and answer specific needs in terms of data processing, format and sharing.
+In order to answer the new needs and opportunities described above, a new FLUXNET organization is necessary that should start from the experience and development achieved and take into consideration the complexity of the system and peculiarities of all the participants.
+The solution should involve all the regional networks participating in order to increase robustness and sustainability and, at the same time, to keep their autonomy and internal flexibility needed to answer additional specific research questions, respect the organizational and political structures governing them, and answer specific needs in terms of data processing, format and sharing.

-For this reason, a new FLUXNET organization should be based on an agreement among the different regional networks, in order to ensure redundancy of competences particularly important in case of limitations in the resources.
-In the proposed and data sharing in FLUXNET by different national and regional networks.
-In order to ensure the needed standardization in terms of processing, format, accessibility and data policy, the FLUXNET clusters must agree to prepare and maintain a specific
+For this reason, a new FLUXNET organization should be based on an agreement among the different regional networks in order to ensure the redundancy of competencies, which is particularly important in the case of limitations of resources.
+In the proposed scheme, the networks are grouped in FLUXNET clusters that agree to share data following a common procedure when the participating networks and the single sites are ready, interested or available to share (Fig. 1).

-135 scheme, the networks are grouped in FLUXNET clusters that agree to share data following a common procedure when the participating networks and the single sites are ready, interested or available to share (Figure 1).
-With this organization, the FLUXNET clusters become the pillars of the FLUXNET system, coordinating the participation
+With this organization, the FLUXNET clusters become the pillars of the FLUXNET system, coordinating the participation and data sharing in FLUXNET by different national and regional networks.
+In order to ensure the needed standardization in terms of processing, format, accessibility and data